mvysny/dynatest/README.md

 ## Oh God Not Yet Another Testing Framework

 I feel you.
-I hate to create frameworks.
+I hate creating frameworks.
 It takes a lot of time and energy to create DynaTest, maintain it, test it, document it, find workarounds for Intellij bugs.
 I'd much rather spend that energy elsewhere.